 2022/23 2024/25 Explanation \$ \$ Operating Reve nue Rates 609m 657m Increase in rates revenue due to population growth and new commercial and industrial developments.
 Lot 7020 was removed from commercial growth forecasts which had been incorporated into the previous plan.
 TWA and Strategic Industry rates account for new developments expected and approval extensions, such as Perdaman and Bechtel.
 User fees and charges 315m 766m The LTFP includes lease income derived from the Quarter Investment property, plus revenue generated from the Red Earth Arts Precinct and the Karratha Leisureplex.
 Waste and Airport fees and charges reflect increases above CPI due to independent assessment.
 The Airport has grown in excess of assumptions in place for the previous LTFP.
 Operating Exper nses Employee Costs 466m 575m The LTFP is based on the updated figures for 24/25, including industrial agreement increases.
 Depreciation 227m 339m Increase in depreciation due to increase in infrastructure and buildings (Capital Program).
 Capital New borrowings 78m 17m Borrowings for the Walgu Development previously accounted for \$60m.
 These borrowings are no longer required and the \$17m relates to airport terminal, runway and carpark upgrades.
-Capital Program 482m 486m The following significant items have been included in the revised capital program; Housing Investment Program Karratha Leisureplex Improvement Study Masterplan Kevin Richards Memorial Development Conzinc Bay road (Murujuga) increased expenditure Wickham Facility Improvements Roebourne Recreation Precinct Red Footback Precinct and bit to the control of the control Red Earth Arts Precinct amphitheatre extension Shakespears Precinct Improvement Preject Shakespeare Precinct Improvement ProjectWindy Ridge Sporting Precinct Masterplan
+Capital Program 482m 486m The following significant items have been included in the revised capital program; Housing Investment Program Karratha Leisureplex Improvement Study Masterplan Kevin Richards Memorial Development Conzinc Bay road (Murujuga) increased expenditure Wickham Facility Improvements Roebourne Recreation Precinct Red Earth Arts Precinct amphitheatre extension Shakespeare Precinct Improvement Project Windy Ridge Sporting Precinct Masterplan